What is Public Health?

 I am a PharmD student and have recently started the MPH program as a dual degree student.
 How will my tuition be charged now that I am in two academic programs?

 You will be charged separately for your PharmD courses and the MPH courses.
-The PharmD program operates from within the College of Health Professions while the MPH program is operated through the Graduate School and so you will have two academic records and thus separate tuition charges for each program.
+The PharmD program operates from within the College of Health and Human Sciences while the MPH program is operated through the Graduate School and so you will have two academic records and thus separate tuition charges for each program.

 Are there resources to help me fund my MPH degree and/or assist in covering my remaining tuition?